-After consulting with your research supervisor, you can move onto the next stage, which is to draw up your research proposal.
-A research proposal should be typed in one-anda-half spacing on A4 paper and in 12 point font size.
-It should not be longer than 2000 words, excluding the supporting references.
+After consulting with your research supervisor, you can move on to the next stage, which is to draw up your research proposal.
+A research proposal should be typed in one-and-a-half spacing and in 12-point font size.
+It should not be longer than 2,000 words, excluding the supporting references.